ValeriaGallegoR/SENG8120_Assignment3/README.md

 # SENG8120 Modern Automated Testing

-Version: Alpaca
+## Assignment 3

 ## Purpose

-This repository houses the code we require for examples and assignments.

-## Repository Usage

-This repository will contain branches of code.
+This repository has the purpose of creating Test coverage for:

-Please refer to your instructor's directions on how to use this repository.
+- calculateCanvasDiagonal

+- calculateCanvasPerimeter

+- calculateCanvasSize

+- calculatePaintCost

+- calculateTotalCost

+- convertAreaToSquareFeet

+- estimatePaintingTime

+- paintRequiredCalculator

+- paintRequiredForMultipleCoats

-## Branch Usage
+### Branch Usage

 **Installing The Dependencies**